 But that doesn't automatically make the Samsung Galaxy S6 a bad choice.
 If anything, it has gotten better over time thanks to the update to Android 6.0 Marshmallow.
 Even Android 7.0 Nougat is now being rolled out to it and the phone is the cheapest it's ever been.

 Original review follows below.

-It's no secret that Samsung needed to do something big with its new phone, to unleash something to stop the rot that the Galaxy S4 began two years ago.
+It's no secret that Samsung needed to do something big with this phone, to unleash something to stop the rot that the Galaxy S4 began two years earlier.

 I just didn't expect the Samsung Galaxy S6 to be this good.